dmirandaa/moodle-auth_saml2sso/README.md

 You are strongly encouraged to use a [SimpleSAMLphp session storage](https://simplesamlphp.org/docs/stable/simplesamlphp-maintenance#section_2) other than the default phpsession.

+## How to install

+You can install this plugin as usual from the Moodle plugins directory following the official instructions: https://docs.moodle.org/500/en/Installing_plugins#Installing_directly_from_the_Moodle_plugins_directory

+If you can't deploy the plugin code via the web interface, unzip the distribution package in *`/path/to/moodle`*`/auth/` and rename the folder `saml2sso` if required.
+Then complete the configuration from the Moodle UI *Administration > Plugins > Manage authentication*.

+## Alternative plugins

 There are other SAML plugins for Moodle and the panorama could be confusing.
 Below are the main differences between this plugin, named internally as **auth_saml2sso**, and the others: